Quinoa And Tempeh With Tomato Sauce (Vegan Meal Prep)

 - Leave in the fridge for up to 4 days.

 Let me know: do you like preparing your meals ahead of time?
 What’s your go-to recipe?
-If you give this vegan meal prep idea a try, be sure to tag me on Instagram (@earthofmariaa) so I can see your creations, and leave me a review below.
+If you give this vegan meal prep idea a try, be sure to tag me on Instagram (@earthofmariaa) so I can see your creations, or leave a review below.

 - 1 large red onion, diced